IABTechLab/uid2-client-java/README.md

       `.putHeader("Authorization", "Bearer " + UID2_API_KEY)`
       `.putHeader("X-UID2-Client-Version", PublisherUid2Helper.getVersionHeader())`
    2. Body: `envelope.getEnvelope()`
-   >IMPORTANT: Be sure to call this endpoint only when you have obtained legal basis to convert the user’s [Directly Identifying Information (DII)](https://unifiedid.com/docs/ref-info/glossary-uid#gl-dii) to UID2 tokens for targeted advertising.
+   >IMPORTANT: Be sure to call this endpoint only when you have obtained legal basis to convert the user’s [directly identifying information (DII)](https://unifiedid.com/docs/ref-info/glossary-uid#gl-dii) to UID2 tokens for targeted advertising.

    >`doNotGenerateTokensForOptedOut()` applies `policy=1` in the [/token/generate](https://unifiedid.com/docs/endpoints/post-token-generate#token-generation-policy) call.
 Without this, `policy` is omitted to maintain backwards compatibility.